iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> I loved this app when I first started using it, as it was an easy way to keep track of my progress, but like others, I'm finding that it keeps stripping out all of my stats, so starting to think I'll not bother using it anymore unless a fix is done very soon - such a shame I tried using the app again recently and it appears to have stopped working completely now, so not tracking any minutes at all, app needs updating!!<br> :date: __2021-05-25 08:16:26__

 > Hopeless.
 Doesn't record minutes of walking accurately let alone minutes of brisk walking.
 Today I walked briskly for 30 minutes but only 24 minutes of walking was recorded and just 8 were recorded as "brisk".
 So I practically ran for 5 minutes, then walked briskly for another 5, to try and push the brisk minutes up.
 No additional minutes of walking, brisk or otherwise were recorded.
 It stuck at 24 and 8.
 It was fine for a couple of days but hasn't recorded accurately since then.<br> :date: __2021-05-09 18:22:31__

 > Didn't find this app useful because what I felt was a brisk walk for me didn't register leaving me feeling disheartened. ☹️<br> :date: __2021-04-29 19:09:50__